stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### LYDIA

-Tries to fly but stuck.
+Tries to fly but is stuck.

 #### ALEX